Sir John Meade, 1st Baronet: Family

 He married thirdly in 1688 Elizabeth Butler, daughter of Pierce Butler, 2nd Viscount Ikerrin and his wife Eleanor Bryan, daughter of John Bryan of Bawnmore, County Tipperary.
 The 2nd Lord Ikerrin was a convert to Protestantism but his son James, the 3rd Viscount (who married Eleanor Redman, sister of John Meade's second wife Elizabeth Redman) reverted to the Catholic faith, as did Elizabeth herself.
-Her Catholic beliefs became a barrier to her husband's career advancement.
+Her Catholic beliefs were a barrier to her husband's career advancement.
 She died in 1757.
 They had at least eight children: